Porpora Marcasciano

-She is currently president of Movimento Identità Trans, oldest trans movement in Italy) and elected member of the city council of Bologna.
-In the 70s she was arrested in Rome for wearing women’s clothes and she was during the elections in Bologna, she was victim of deadnaming and obliged to run for elections under her birth name: Egisto.
+She is currently president of Movimento Identità Trans, the oldest trans movement in Italy, and an elected member of the city council of Bologna.
+In the 70s she was arrested in Rome for wearing women’s clothes; during the elections in Bologna, she was a victim of deadnaming and obliged to run for elections under her birth name.

 Biography and activism

 She was born in a rural village in the province of Benevento in southern Italy and moved to Rome at a young age to study sociology at the University of Rome La Sapienza.
 During that period, she began wearing make up and women's clothing.
 One day, while returning home from classes at La Sapienza, she was arrested at Piazza dei Cinquecento in Roma Termini Station for wearing such attire.
 She described the experience as both a catalyst for her activism and a deeply traumatizing event, the consequences of which she continues to grapple with.
 The experience was told in the book Antologaia which is today a text book in University classes in history of LGBT+.

 Porpora Marcasciano became an historical trans activist and has been an important figure in the Italian movement from its beginnings within the collectives of the 1970s to the present day.
 She served as the president of the MIT (Movimento Identità Trans) until 2016.
 She has authored several essays on the history of the Italian LGBT movement, and among other things, she curated Elementi di critica trans (Manifestolibri, 2010).
 She chose her name in reference to Porporino, a famous character from Dominique Fernandez's book.